Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 The higher your credit score, the better your odds of approval for financial products with low interest rates and flexible terms.
 It can also determine how much you’ll pay for car insurance and rent.

-The “big three” credit bureaus — Equifax, Experian and TransUnion — calculate your credit score.
-Each bureau uses different criteria for measuring your score, weighing your history against a proprietary algorithm.
+The “big three” credit bureaus — Equifax, Experian and TransUnion — calculate your credit score based on proprietary algorithms criteria that weigh factors of your credit history.

 What is a good credit score?

-Generally, a credit score of 670 or higher is considered “good.”
-Approximately 67% of Americans have a good credit score, according to Experian.
+A credit score of 670 or higher is considered “good” generally.
+Some 67% of Americans have a good credit score, according to Experian.
 Most lenders are far more likely to approve those with good credit scores for loans and offer better terms and rates.

 Scoring systems vary depending on which platform provides your score.
-However, they’re all similar in that the higher the credit score, the better your chances are of being approved for a loan.
+However, they’re similar in that the higher the credit score, the better your chances are of being approved for a low-rate loan.

 Borrows with good credit or higher are typically delinquent on payments less than 5% of the time.
-This gives lenders the confidence that their loans will be paid back on time.
+This gives lenders the confidence that loans extended to borrowers with good credit will be paid back on time.

-A credit score above 740 is usually considered an excellent score.
+A credit score of 740 or higher is considered an excellent score.
 Consumers in this range are the easiest for lenders to approve and typically receive the best interest rates.

 Credit score ranges

-There’s more than one model for calculating credit scores, so some lenders and bureaus weigh the information in your credit history differently.
-However, they’ve widely adopted two scores: your FICO Score and VantageScore.
+There’s more than one model for calculating credit scores, and lenders and bureaus weigh the information in your credit history differently.
+However, they’ve widely adopted two scores: your FICO Score and your VantageScore.

 How to understand your score

 Some aspects of your credit score aren’t completely within your control.
-For example, if you recently turned 18 or are new to the country, there’s little you can do to add to the length of your credit history.
+For example, if you recently turned 18, new to the country or new to credit, there’s little you can do to add to the length of your credit history.
 Also, your credit score doesn’t consider your income, employment status, marital status or place of residence.

 How your score is calculated